Prediction: Sports

 Other more advance models include those based on Bayesian networks, which are causal probabilistic models commonly used for risk analysis and decision support.
 Based on this kind of mathematical modelling, Constantinou et al., have developed models for predicting the outcome of association football matches.
 What makes these models interesting is that, apart from taking into consideration relevant historical data, they also incorporate all these vague subjective factors, like availability of key players, team fatigue, team motivation and so on.
 They provide the user with the ability to include their best guesses about things that there are no hard facts available.
 This additional information is then combined with historical facts to provide a revised prediction for future match outcomes.
 The initial results based on these modelling practices are encouraging since they have demonstrated consistent profitability against published market odds.

 Nowadays sport betting is a huge business; there are many websites (systems) alongside betting sites, which give tips or predictions for future games.
 Some of these prediction websites (tipsters) are based on human predictions, but others on computer software sometimes called prediction robots or bots.
 Prediction bots can use different amount of data and algorithms and because of that their accuracy may vary.

-Sites such as Tzefi.com maintain that other sites' claim that they simulate the game 50,000 times before it's actually played on the field, is quite misleading and incorrect.

-This is due to the fact that those sites don't consider the human element of the game, and that a batter with a .330 ERA may strike out when the bases are loaded, or a quarterback with a 100+ passer rating may throw an interception at a crucial time.

-Tzefi.com boasts a 64.5% accuracy in predicting NFL games.
+These days, with the development of artificial intelligence, it has become possible to create more consistent predictions using statistics.
+Especially in the field of sports competitions, the impact of artificial intelligence has created a noticeable consistency rate.
+On the science of AI soccer predictions, an initiative called soccerseer.com, one of the most successful systems in this sense, manages to predict the results of football competitions with up to 75% accuracy with artificial intelligence.